Woahai321/list-sync/ReadMe.md

 <details>
 <summary>📋 Simkl Lists</summary>

+**Disclaimer**: Simkl developers have stated that using ListSync with their platform violates their Terms of Service (TOS) and may result in IP or account bans.
+It is entirely the user's responsibility to review Simkl's TOS, weigh the risks, and decide whether to proceed—all information is provided here for informed decision-making; use at your own risk and refer to our [legal disclaimer](https://github.com/Woahai321/list-sync/blob/main/docs/legal-disclaimer.md#user-responsibility) for full details.

 #### **Using the Raw URL**:
 1. Navigate to your Simkl list in your browser.
 2. Copy the URL from the address bar.
 Examples:
    - `https://simkl.com/5/list/1234-my-list`
 3. Paste the URL directly into ListSync.
 4. Please have patience with this list provider.
 **Note**: Simkl lists require the full URL format for proper access.
 </details>